cennznet/extension/Privacy Policy.md

 # Privacy Policy for CENNZnet Extension
 ![license](https://img.shields.io/badge/License-Apache%202.0-blue?logo=apache&style=flat-square)

-CENNZnet ("us", "we", or "our") operates the CENNZnet extension browser extension (the "Service").
+Futureverse Corporation Limited ("us", "we", or "our") operates the CENNZnet extension browser extension (the "Service").

 This page informs you that we do not collect any personal information while you use our Service.
 You can use our Service with the confidence that we do not collect, store, or share any of your personal information.